Since childhood I’ve held no doubt that our awareness influences the way we build our lives.

 Well concealed and debilitating anxiety.

-My early years sound dark and heavy but they were also warm and joyful because I was mostly raised by two extremely kind, generous and warm-hearted people.
+My early years sound dark and heavy but they were mostly warm and joyful because I was mostly raised by two of the kindest, most generous people.

 It would seem the universe dabbles in cosmic real estate, because the most serendipitous thing about my childhood was that both sets of my grandparents lived across the street from each other.

-A familiar calm filled every cell of my body until my stepmother picked me up to take me home, and there it would dissipate like lightning.
+I basked in familiar calm, until my stepmother picked me up to take me home, where it would dissipate like lightning.

-Her interrogations were par for the course, and they began before we’d pulled out of the driveway, continuing through the evenings in some veiled form; menacing side glances through dinner, empty threats and feigned interest in my feelings.
+Her interrogations began before we’d pulled out of the driveway, continuing through the evening in some veiled form; menacing side glances through dinner, empty threats and feigned interest in my feelings.

 Writing, loud music and daydreaming were my therapeutic triad of mental escape routes.